 The name of the symbols (e.g. "arrowback", "menu" or "more_vert") can / must be set with

 The ...ButtonColor property can be used to set the color of the symbol.
 Specifying "blank" causes a space character to be displayed (useful if a background image is set).

 The ...ButtonImage property can be used to set a background image for the button.
 On my test device the image was adjusted to the size of 155x155 pixels².
 The image should be square.
 Non-square images are distorted.

 The menu is identical to that in the extension UrsAI2Popup.
 It is linked to the right button (RightButton).
 If the left button is to be coupled with a menu, this can be done via an instance of the UrsAI2Popup extension.
 The placeholder component can serve as the anchor.

-triggered.
-RightButtonClick is triggered before the popup menu
+RightButtonClick is triggered before the popup menu is assembled.

 The events of the menu are described in section Events triggered by the popup menu of extension UrsAI2Popup.

 Most of the functions of the sample app have already been explained above.
 The menu items are bound to simple actions.
 The Label component shows which key was pressed.
 Color selection is done by ColorPickerDialog developed by Zhangzqs.

 I have gathered some tips for creating your own extensions: AI2 FAQ: Developing extensions.